NorielSylvire/ns_minerals_core/README.md

 From here on, this mod will be refered to as nsmc, which stands for Noriel_Sylvire's Minerals Core.
 When `ns_minerals_core` is used in this file, it is the technical name of this mod, the one you must type in the `depends` section of your `mod.conf` file, or whenever you are looking for this mod's folder.
 Below is the documentation on how to use the API.

 ---
+## Changelog

+* 1.1 - Improved API documentation and corrected spelling mistakes.
+Added compatibility with farming mod.
+Added working hoes and scythes.
+Added the ability to choose the `texture_brightness` while using custom textures for the tools that do not have custom textures.
+Changed `is_metal` from `crafting.lua` to `mineral.mineral_type == "metal"`.
+It was a legacy variable name from back in 2020, when this API was part of nsam mod.
+The incorrect name caused metal type minerals to not register recipes.
+* 1.0 - Initial release: Automatic registration of tools, nodes, ores, craftitems and crafting recipes.
+Automatic generation of colorized textures for ALL the items from premade grayscale textures shipped with the API.

+---
 ## API Documentation